Scriggo command

 The -f flag forces import to read the given Scriggofile instead of the Scriggofile of the module.

-The importer in the generated Go file have type native.Importer and it is assigned to a variable named "packages".
+The importer in the generated Go file has type native.Importer and it is assigned to a variable named "packages".
 The variable can be used as an argument to the Build and BuildTemplate functions in the scriggo package.

 To give a different name to the variable use the instruction SET VARIABLE in the Scriggofile: